 - Define reverse bias and state the required conditions

 - Discuss reverse current and reverse breakdown

 As mentioned, a diode is made from a small piece of semiconductor material, usually, silicon, in which half is doped as a p region, and half is doped as n region with a PN junction and depletion region in between.

 The p region is called the anode and is connected to a conductive terminal.
 The n is called the cathode and is connected to a second conductive terminal.
 The basic diode structure and schematic symbol are shown in the above figure.

 Typical Diode Packages

 Several common physical configurations of the through-hole mounted diode are illustrated.
 The anode (A) and the cathode (K) are indicated on a diode in several ways, depending on the type of package.
 The cathode is usually marked by a hand, a tab, or some other feature.
 On these packages where one lead is a condition to the case, the case is the cathode.

 Surface Mount Diode Packages

 Typical diode packages with terminal identification.
-The letter K is used for cathode to avoid confusion with certain electrical quantities that are represented by C. Case type numbers are indicated for each diode.
+The letter K is used for the cathode to avoid confusion with certain electrical quantities that are represented by C. Case type numbers are indicated for each diode.